escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

 # default config path is 'frames_dir/../prompt.json'
 # here, width=512 is specified, but even if the original size is 512, it is effective in increasing detail
 animatediff tile-upscale PATH_TO_TARGET_FRAME_DIRECTORY -c config/prompts/prompt_travel.json -W 512

+# upscale width to 768 (smoother than tile-upscale)
+animatediff refine PATH_TO_TARGET_FRAME_DIRECTORY -W 768

+# change lora and prompt to make minor changes to the video.
+animatediff refine PATH_TO_TARGET_FRAME_DIRECTORY -c config/prompts/some_minor_changed.json
 ```

 #### Video Stylization